WHO OWNS BLACK BEAUTY: UNRAVELING THE DIVIDE BETWEEN CULTURE POWER AND CAPITAL CONTROL

 The Cost of Capital and Growth

-At the Fearless Fund, founded by Arian Simone, this gap is impossible to ignore.
+At the Fearless Fund, founded by entrepreneur and investor Arian Simone, this imbalance is impossible to ignore.

 “In 2001, I owned my own business as a college student and struggled with raising capital,” Simone said.
 “None of the investors looked like me.”

-Her fund was formalized in 2017 after years of rejection.
+Her fund was formalized in 2017 after years of rejection, skepticism, and closed doors.
 “We probably had about 300 meetings before we closed on fund one,” she said.
 “People did not believe there was enough of a market for women of color.”

-“Racism and sexism are at the height of the structural barriers,” Simone said.
-“92 percent of VC investors are white men, and 80 percent of white people have all white networks.”
+“Racism and sexism are at the height of the structural barriers,” she said.
+“92% of VC investors are white men, and 80% of white people have all white networks.
+So even if you were to take racism and sexism out of the equation, just due to proximity, women of color are cut out.”

-Those numbers shape which founders receive mentorship, early introductions to investors, and informal pathways to funding rounds.
-For Black women specifically, the absence of proximity means many never even get into the rooms where decisions are made.
+For Black women specifically, the absence of proximity means many never even enter the rooms where checks are written.

 “This is dangerous work,” Simone said, recalling a conversation with racial equity advocates.
 “People who believe in white supremacy view people who work in the area of Black economic development as terrorists.”

-Despite the pressure, Fearless Fund continues to issue grants, operate its loan program, and invest in women of color.
+Despite the legal pressures, the Fearless Fund continues its mission.
+The organization still issues grants, operates its loan program, and invests in women of color founders.

 “We never stopped this work,” Simone said.
 “We do not plan to stop.”